Public Space Protection Order for Dog Control

-We want to take the lead in encouraging responsible dog ownership in the Borough.
+We are taking the lead to encourage responsible dog ownership in the Borough.
 Whilst most owners act considerately, a minority do not always do so.

 - In 2016 we introduced a Public Spaces Protection Order (PSPO) to tackle dog fouling alongside our 'Take the Oops out of Poops' publicity campaign.
 This order expired in March 2019.

-- Following a public consultation, the Council's Executive authorised an amended PSPO on 4 March 2019, to further extend these powers.
-The PSPO will come into force on 1 April 2019.
+- Following the Taking the Lead consultation, the Council's Executive authorised an amended PSPO on 4 March 2019, to further extend these powers for three more years.
+The PSPO (788 KB) came into force on 1 April 2019.

 The amended PSPO allows Authorised Council Officers to: